Uzair-U/Capstone1-L3/README.md

 This repo serves to hold my Capstone project 1 of Level 3 tasks

 Description
 This django project is meant to be a e-commerce site that uses django.
-It has a functional Login and Registration section,with a responsive static webpage.
+It has a functional Login and Registration section, with a responsive static webpage.

 Prerequisites
 Docker installed on the machine where you want to run the project.